the-norman-sicily-project/website/site/content/posts/Christinas-Experience.md

 numerous ways, have helped make this project possible.
 We hope that this effort is a small repayment for their unfailing kindness and generosity,” writes Dr. Hayes.

 Working on the project has completely expanded my perception of Sicily’s rich cultural history.
-In my role as a Media and Metadata Assistant, I am responsible for processing images and videos to optimize for display and usability on the web, applying metadata to the images so that visitors can interact with them and posting across social media platforms to enhance the project&#39;s visibility.
+In my role as a Media and Metadata Assistant, I am responsible for processing images and videos to optimize for display and usability on the web, applying metadata to the images so that visitors can interact with them and posting across social media platforms to enhance the project's visibility.
 My work has provided me with an inside look into the architectural masterpieces of the Middle Ages in a region that was influenced by a number of cultures during the flourishing Norman period.
 After processing hundreds of the images that capture the essence of this time, I am reminded of the purpose behind my work.
 Cataloging the images of